Couple driving car

 Temporary car insurance glossary and jargon buster

 Getting car insurance is essential but as with most professions, there are a number of very specific words and phrases that mean something to those in the profession but little to those outside.
-To help you in your quest to obtain vehicle cover or perhaps if you need some temporary car insurance for under 21s, we have put together a car insurance glossary of terms and jargon so you can understand “what is what” in plain English.
+To help you in your quest to obtain vehicle cover we have put together a car insurance glossary of terms and jargon so you can understand “what is what” in plain English.

-From ‘approved repairer’ to ‘no claims discount’, we’ve translated some of the most important auto insurance terms to help get you on the road as quickly as possible!
+From ‘approved repairer’ to ‘no claims discount’, we’ve translated some of the most important vehicle insurance terms to help get you on the road as quickly as possible!

 ABI group

-The insurance industry categorises all cars, makes and models into a list from 1 to 50 that reflects the risk they present, i.e., high value, very fast, more likely to be stolen/crashed etc. with 1 being the lowest and cheapest to insure and 50 the most expensive.
+The Association of British Insurers (ABI), the UK’s insurance trade association, categorises all cars, makes and models into a list from 1 to 50, 1 being the lowest and cheapest to insure and 50 the highest and most expensive.
+The number reflects the risk they represent, i.e., high value, fast acceleration, more likely to be stolen /crashed etc.

 Act of God